 She screamed for ten days.
 Whatever the beast was, whatever it wanted, it was torturing her mind.
 Dardanson watched.
 He was helpless.
 At the end of the tenth day, the cloud dispersed and she was once again Lady Elizabeth.
 Dardanson swore from that day on never to leave her side.
 Never to expose her to the dangers lurking in the dark.

-She had come back from traveling and stayed a few days.
+Years passed.
+Then one day she had come back from traveling.
 During this time, the demon returned.
 The black haze had dissipated some to reveal the outline of a man.
 The yellow eyes and deep laugh remained unchanged.

 “You cannot keep her from me,” the darkness said.